richameher/awsws-phdata-nlp/ProjectGoal.md

 Review score 1 and 2 as negative, and 4 and 5 as positive.
 Samples of score 3 is ignored.
 In the dataset, class 1 is the negative and class 2 is the positive.
 Each class has 1,800,000 training samples and 200,000 testing samples.
+The fields in the raw data include the title and review text.

+# End Goal
+Our first goal is to train a classifier to identify positive and negative reviews.
+The next goal is to identify the topics of the negative reviews and this will provide us with information about why the customer placed a negative review.